Three Days of Fire and Ice in Reykjavik

 Morning

-Purchase tickets at the door.
+Tickets are purchased at the entrance.
 Audio guides are available.

 Lunch